alphaprime/gangios/README.md

       :dmax => 300          # lifetime in seconds of this metric )

-To get summary information, use GridSummary, ClusterSummary
+To get summary information, use Summary::Grid, Summary::Cluster

-    grid = Gangios::GridSummary.new
+    grid = Gangios::Base::Summary::Grid.new

     puts grid.hosts.up
     grid.metrics.each do |metric|